xakpc/openpost/README.md

 That's why I created OpenPost: a self-hosted tool built with HTMX and .NET, featuring a minimal UI and a basic set of features.
 I believe we should be able to manage our emails without all that noise.
 With OpenPost, you can:

 - Work quickly with core features: lists and newsletters
-- Pay only for what you send, not for data storage
+- Pay mostly for what you send
 - Own your email lists

 If this resonates with you, you're in the right place.
 Cheers!